Kat O: History

+Features

-The Tin Hau Temple at Kat O was estimated to be built in 1763.
+The Tin Hau Temple at Kat O is estimated to be built in 1763.
 It is listed as a Grade III historic building.
 Part of the temple building was used for the Tat O School until the school was moved to a new location in 1957.
 A Pak Kung Shrine is also located in the vicinity.

 The island is home to three cannons.
 These are thought to have been made in the west, during the 19th century.

 Conservation

-Kat O was part of the Plover Cove (Extension) Country Park since 1979.
+Kat O has been part of the Plover Cove (Extension) Country Park since 1979.

-The Kat O Nature Trail spans 1 km long, stretching from the Kat O Ferry Pier to Ko Tei Teng (高地頂).
+The Kat O Nature Trail is 1 km long, stretching from the Kat O Ferry Pier to Ko Tei Teng (高地頂).

 The Kat O Geoheritage Centre (at No. 142 Kat O Main Street) was opened in 2010 by Kat O villagers, volunteer groups and the government to raise public awareness of geo-conservation, as part of the Hong Kong Geopark.